 Horizons utilized a Check-In/Check-Out (CICO) system to monitor students who had multiple suspensions and/or chronic behavior problems.
 An adult, usually the guidance counselor or another staff member, who wasn't the student's homeroom teacher, met with the student before, during, and at the end of each day to discuss, monitor, and revise personal and structural goals while being monitored on the CICO system.
 This system involved daily parental communication and involvement.
-Tutoring sessions were held Monday through Thursday from January-April 2014 to target students who demonstrated the need for remediation in reading and/or mathematics is grades 3-5.
-This was based on FAIR Data and Discovery Assessment Scores.
+Tutoring sessions will be held on Saturdays from October-March 2015-16 to target students who demonstrated the need for remediation in reading and/or mathematics is grades 3-5.
+This was based on FAIR Data and IBTP Scores.
 Mathematical benchmarks were spiraled throughout the sessions and retaught for deeper understanding and mastery.
-Higher Order Thinking questions were written to correlate to literary novels students read during the reading sessions.
-Questions posed required students to infer, predict, recall, and cite the text for evidence to support their answers.
+Higher Order Thinking questions were written to correlate to literary novels students read during the reading sessions, Achieve3000, and Systems 44 (for low performing students).
+Questions posed require students to infer, predict, recall, and cite the text for evidence to support their answers.
 All correct answered required comprehension of the text.
 Positive Behavior Supports was used to implement the school-wide expectation.
 Attendance was high-lighted as one of the PBS components in which students earned points towards monthly achievements.
 The PBS system also helped to reduce the number of office referrals which reduced the number of In-School and Out-of-School Suspensions.